Frequently Asked Questions

 How can I sell my work in a Tiny Gallery?

 The game is to buy new art with your art.
 Sometimes, however, an art patron will see your work and want to purchase it directly.
-Make sure your contact information is on your title block.
+Make sure your contact information is on your title card.
 If someone contacts you directly, arrange a private sale.
 NOTE: you’ll have to place another piece of art in the kiosk to replace the one you’ve removed.

 I want to put a price tag on my art.